Prethermalization in one-dimensional quantum many-body systems with confinement

-In this work, we investigate the relaxation dynamics of the Ising model with both transverse and longitudinal fields following a quantum quench.
+In this work, we investigate the relaxation dynamics of one-dimensional systems in the presence of confinement, with focus on the Ising chain as a primary example.
 Two scenarios could be envisioned for the thermalization process.
 The first one is that the Schwinger effect, leading to a violation of the meson number conservation, could be the only responsible mechanism for equilibration, causing an extremely slow thermalization dynamics.
 A more exciting, second scenario involves an intermediate thermalization of the mesons themselves.
 Here, we show that indeed the second scenario is realized.
 Generic states first relax to a Gibbs ensemble in which the meson number is conserved up to extremely long times; \figcc{fig_mes_cons}{b}{c}.
 We show that relaxation to this state is activated through rare events in which two mesons are produced in their vicinity, initiating an avalanche of scattering events.
 This prethermal state can then be understood as a dilute thermal gas of mesons with conserved meson density.
-Only at exponentially long times, the Schwinger mechanism causes a full thermalization of the system coupling sectors with different number of mesons.
+Only at exponentially long times, the Schwinger mechanism causes a full thermalization of the system coupling sectors with a different number of mesons.
+While we choose to focus on the Ising chain as the simplest example where both analytical and numerical progress can be made efficiently, our findings can be extended to generic confined many-body systems as we emphasize in the discussion section. \ \\ \ \\ { \textbf{Results}}\\ \textbf{Model and protocol.} The Ising chain with both transverse and longitudinal fields is described by the Hamiltonian \be \hat{H}=-\sum_j[ \hat{\sigma}^z_{j+1}\hat{\sigma}_j^z+\hpe \hat{\sigma}_j^x +\hpa \hat{\sigma}_j^z]\, . \ee In the pure transverse-field regime ($\hpa=0$) the model is equivalent to non-interacting fermions and exhibits spontaneous $\mathbb{Z}_2-$symmetry breaking for $|\hpe|\le 1$ in the thermodynamic limit.
+For $\hpe \to 0$, the two degenerate ground states $|\text{GS}_\pm\rangle$ are simple product states of maximally positive/negative magnetization, which are renormalized for finite transverse field, such that $\langle \text{GS}_\pm|\hat{\sigma}_j^z|\text{GS}_\pm\rangle=\pm \bar{\sigma}$, with $\bar{\sigma}=(1-\hpe^2)^{1/8}$ \cite{Sachdev2011}.
+In this phase, the fermionic modes are interpreted as (dressed) domain walls (or kinks) relating the two vacua and are thus of topological nature.
+A small longitudinal field $\hpa>0$ lifts the ground state degeneracy, leading to a low-energy ``true vacuum" and a high-energy ``false vacuum," and induces a pairwise linear potential $\propto 2 \hpa \bar{\sigma}$ between kinks; \figc{fig_mes_cons}{a}.